- In standard English, a double negative is when a sentence contains two negative words to emphasize denial or opposition.

 If your friend asks you to go to a concert, and you answer with a double negative, he’ll probably be puzzled and end up going without you.

-Avoid: After meeting Yoko Ono, he didn’t want nothing to do with the band.
+After meeting her, he didn’t want nothing to do with the band.

-Correct: After meeting Yoko Ono, he didn’t want anything to do with the band.
+After meeting her, he didn’t want anything to do with the band.

 Double negatives make your readers have to stop and think about what you’re trying to convey.
 So, if you want your writing to be easy to comprehend, avoid using two negative words in one sentence.

 In math, a negative multiplied by a negative equals a positive.
 However, that isn’t always the case in formal writing.
-Most of the time, double negatives improperly reinforce the negativity.
+Most of the time, double negatives improperly reinforce the negative.

 I don't want no dressing on my salad, please. =